gfkse/bettermc/README.md

 Additionally, it is possible to automatically decrease the number of cores with every retry by specifying a negative value for `mc.retry`.
-This is useful if we expect failures to be caused simply by too many concurrent processes, e.g. if system load or the size if input data is unpredictable and might lead to the Linux Out Of Memory Killer stepping in.
+This is useful if we expect failures to be caused simply by too many concurrent processes, e.g. if system load or the size of input data is unpredictable and might lead to the Linux Out Of Memory Killer stepping in.
 In such a case it makes sense to retry using fewer concurrent
 processes: